Coach: Ed Baghdasarian, third year.

-Outlook: Snyder takes over the Blazer program from James Angle, who headed it the previous two years. … The Boone lineup is bolstered with the addition of freshman Natalee Kryman. … Santos placed 13th in the Berks County Championship meet, the Blazers’ highest finisher.
-She was a second-team pick on the 2019 MERCURY All-Area team. … “We’re expecting to record our 12th consecutive winning campaign,” Snyder said.
+Outlook: Snyder takes over the Blazer program from James Angle, who headed it the previous two years. … The Boone lineup is bolstered by the addition of freshman Matthew Ferenz. … Ethan Harper will be performing double-duty for the high school this fall.
+The Blazer senior will be double-rostering in soccer and cross country. … “We’re battling for a .500 season record,” Snyder said.

-Last year’s record: 3-2 Pioneer Athletic Conference (Liberty Division).
+Last year record: 2-3 Pioneer Athletic Conference (Liberty Division).

 OWEN J. ROBERTS